 “The XLIF® procedure is a minimally invasive spine surgery for patients who suffer from back and leg pain.
 The procedure is done on the patient’s side whereby an incision is made, about the size of a half dollar coin.
 Through this portal, the structures that are compressing the nerves and causing the back and leg pain are removed.
 Most patients are able to walk the same day.
 However, not all conditions are amenable to this procedure and it has its limitations.”

 As you can see, minimally invasive spine surgery is a viable option for many patients.
-For more information on which treatment option is right for you, please make an appointment with one of our board-certified surgeons.
+For more information on which treatment option is right for you, please Find a doctor with one of our board-certified surgeons.